 Conceptual value is typically seen in value propositions and purpose statements, or scribbled on Post-it Notes during a workshop session.
 Examples include refreshment, comfort, safety, convenience, and ease of use.
 Linguists call this kind of a word a nominalisation: the verb ‘to feel comfortable’ has been converted into an abstract noun, ‘comfort’.
 Conceptual value is an abstraction – the menu, not the meal.

-Experienced value is not something you can handle, like a dollar bill, nor is it an abstract concept such as refreshment.
+Experienced value is not something you can handle, like a ten pound note, nor is it an abstract concept such as refreshment.
 Imagine this scenario: It’s a hot day.
 You are thirsty.
 You buy a can of beer.
 You remove the ring-pull and take a swig.
 Whatever happens next in your sensory system is what I’m calling experienced value (if it’s a positive experience, otherwise you’re experiencing anti-value).
 It’s utterly subjective, and cannot be fully expressed through language.

 How value is generated

-Value is co-created through the interaction between the beneficiary (e.g. consumer, user) and the value generator: something tangible (product or other artefact) or intangible (service etc.) that produces experienced value when the user interacts with it.
+Value is co-created through the interaction between the beneficiary (e.g. consumer, user) and the value generator.

 A meta generator 1 is a producer of value generators (products, services etc.).